Counting Matchings via Capacity Preserving Operators: Introduction

-The particular line into which this paper falls then begins with the work of the second author, who in a series of papers (e.g., see \cite{gurvits2008van}) gave a vast generalization of the Van der Waerden lower bound for permanents of doubly stochastic matrices and the Schrijver lower bound on the number of perfect matchings of regular graphs.
+The particular line into which this paper falls then begins with the work of the first author, who in a series of papers (e.g., see \cite{gurvits2008van}) gave a vast generalization of the Van der Waerden lower bound for permanents of doubly stochastic matrices and the Schrijver lower bound on the number of perfect matchings of regular graphs.
 In particular, he showed that a related inequality holds for real stable polynomials in general, and then derives each of the referenced results as corollaries.
-His inequality describes how much the derivative can affect a particular analytic quantity called the capacity of a polynomial, and we now state it formally.
-Throughout this paper we use the notation $x^\alpha := \prod_k x_k^{\alpha_k}$.
+His inequality describes how much the derivative can affect a particular analytic quantity called the capacity of a polynomial, and our main goal in this paper is to extend this bound to a much larger class of linear operators on polynomials.